 Waterstone Succulents were first launched as an Etsy shop in May of 2012.
 Etsy is a global marketplace for anything handmade or vintage boasting upwards of 1.8 million sellers.
 Forty-eight hours after the first 60+ designs were posted online, sales began to take off.
 Within one month, Etsy had featured Waterstone Succulents on their Facebook page and scheduled a homepage feature.
 Six weeks later, Real Simple Magazine announced Waterstone Succulents would be featured in their December Issue Gift Guide for Women.
 In March of 2013, Waterstone Succulents made it to the pages of Southern Living Magazine.
 Later that year, they appeared in SHOP, an Australian fashion magazine representing Etsy as the Managing Editor's favorite online shopping destination, and were featured on numerous popular blogs like Made By Girl, Design Sponge, and Apartment Therapy.

-In the summer of 2015, Waterstone Succulents was featured in a master bedroom makeover for a lucky viewer of The Ellen Degeneres Show.
+In the summer of 2015, Waterstone Succulents were featured in a master bedroom makeover for a lucky viewer of The Ellen Degeneres Show.

-Other notable achievements include selection for the launch of West Elm's Local collection in Denver in early 2015, where they have retained a steady presence ever since, ( West Elm is national chain and subsidiary of William's Sonoma Inc. offering both modern and contemporary furniture and home decor), and a feature in Colorado's 5280 Home Magazine Fall 2015 issue titled 'What's Hot in Denver Design- Now.'
+Other notable achievements include selection for the launch of West Elm's Local collection in Denver in the spring of 2014, where they have retained a steady presence ever since, ( West Elm is national chain and subsidiary of William's Sonoma Inc. offering both modern and contemporary furniture and home decor), and a feature in Colorado's 5280 Home Magazine Fall 2015 issue titled 'What's Hot in Denver Design- Now.'

 She has continued to evolve the line by traveling around the US to find new and unusual species to incorporate in a variety of sizes, designing and producing many new planters, further refining the production process to create crisper detail and more brilliant finishes, and in 2017, tinting the succulents with dreamy pastel tones.